United

 Resolution, it has been pointed out that in the French-language version of the

-Resolution the phrase from territories was translated as des territoires.
-This
+Resolution the phrase “from territories” was translated as “des

-literally re-translates into English as from the territories but
+re-translates into English as “from the territories” but idiomatically

-of the grammatical rules of the French language, which do not permit the use of
+rules of the French language, which do not permit the use of the proposition

-the proposition from together with its intended object, without the insertion
+“from” together with its intended object, without the insertion of the definite

 negotiations regarding the Resolution were conducted in English, and the